Flow creation

 }

 However, in many cases, you may prefer building the flow off-chain and registering it on-chain afterward.
 For instance, this approach is necessary when only part of the data flow is public, and some request data (e.g., API credentials) must remain encrypted.
-For these scenarios, we've developed a that allows you to define the entire Flow structure in plaintext, securely encrypt the private data, and register the flow on-chain.
+For these scenarios, we've developed a standalone Python tool that allows you to define the entire Flow structure in plaintext, securely encrypt the private data, and register the flow on-chain.
 Once registered, the encrypted data is securely included in the request within the TD and will never again be available in plaintext.